benkehoe/heaviside/README.md

 heaviside: fast and loose state machines with Step Function syntax
 ===

 [AWS Step Functions](https://aws.amazon.com/step-functions/) is a great service, but [it doesn't quite fit all the use cases it could](https://serverless.zone/faas-is-stateless-and-aws-step-functions-provides-state-as-a-service-2499d4a6e412).
-In particular, it's tuned towards being durable and auditable, at the expense of speed and invocation rate.
+In particular, it's tuned towards being durable and auditable, at the expense of latency, invocation rate, and cost.
 Heaviside is an experiment to combine the [States language](https://states-language.net/spec.html) that Step Functions uses to define state machines with AWS Lambda's client context functionality to make these fast and loose orchestrations possible.

 Design
 ---